Article I: Name, Relation to Society and Purpose/Mission

 - “Student programming” refers to events and resources that, consistent with the Student Committee’s purpose and mission, are relevant and useful to Student Affiliates.

 - In charting student programming for the term, each cabinet of Officers considers student programming effectuated by past cabinets.
 However, a respective Student Committee cabinet is not bound to continue any student programming from past years that is not indicated with specificity in these By-Laws or that is preceded by “e.g.” That is, specifically indicated student programming that is immediately preceded by “e.g.” is not considered mandatory student programming.
-Student programming that is specifically indicated in either source and not preceded by “e.g.,” is mandatory, and must be continued until it is removed from the Student Committee’s By-Laws and by the amendment process.
+Student programming that is specifically indicated in either source and not preceded by “e.g.” is mandatory and must be continued until it is removed from the Student Committee’s By-Laws by the amendment process.

 - In deciding whether Officers should be eligible to apply for Student Committee-coordinated awards each year, each Student Committee cabinet should be mindful of the appearance of impropriety.